Business.gov.nl

 Sickness benefits for illness or disability

-• Your employee has become injured or ill during their work as a first responder.
+• Your employee has become injured or ill during their work as an emergency worker.

 Applying for sickness or disability benefits for first responders

 Your employee has to apply for the sickness or disability benefits for first responders within a year of becoming ill or disabled.
-They can do so by contacting the Ministry of the Interior and Kingdom Affairs.
+They can do so by contacting the Ministry Justice and Security (JenV).

 Widow’s and orphan’s benefits

-Was your employee a first responder and did they die during their work as such or within 2 years of performing this work?
-Then their partner may be entitled to widow’s benefits.
-Children may also be entitled to orphan's benefits for first responders.
-This also applies if your employee goes missing as a result of this work.
+Was your employee a first responder and did they die during their work as an emergency worker or within 2 years of performing this work?
+Or did they go missing as a result of their work?
+Then their partner and children may be entitled to benefits.
 The partner or children are eligible for these benefits under the following conditions:

 To receive widow’s benefits for first responders, the partner must: